Pretty-SFOS/opal/README.md

 }
 ```

-8. If everything is set up correctly, you can now use Opal by importing the
+8. You can now import Opal modules in QML via the dot-notation like this:
-   modules via the dot-notation.
-For the “About” page component you would have
-   to write in QML:

-        import Opal.About 1.0
+        import Opal.TheModule 1.0

-   *Note:* ready-made attributions in `qml/modules/Opal/Attributions` must be
-   imported by path due to technical limitations of Qt's module system.
-Import
-   them like this:

-        import "../modules/Opal/Attributions"

-### Sailfish SDK (Qt Creator)

-If auto-completion does not work, add `qml/modules` to the IDE's module
-search path.
-Add this line to your project's `.pro` file:

-    QML_IMPORT_PATH += qml/modules

 ## Apps using Opal